Is it still OK to lay instant turf during winter?

-Author: Stefan Palm Date Posted: 13 May 2021
+Author: Stefan Palm Date Posted: 22 May 2023

 At this time of year as the weather cools down, a lot of folks want to know if its still OK to lay instant turf now and into Winter?
 It's a very good question and one that needs some explaining.

-Varieties like couch, kikuyu and buffalo slow down and go dormant when the temperatures dip into the teens so the actual question is, "Can you roll out turf when it's dormant?"
-When it comes to rolling out turf in Adelaide, cold weather won't damage it so the answer is an absolute YES you can - however there are some measures that you will need to take to look after it through the Winter so that when Spring arrives, it will be in good shape.
+People often ask, Can you roll out turf when it's dormant?
+Will it damage it?
+Will it kill it?
+Straight off the bat, I can tell you that when it comes to rolling out turf in Adelaide, cold weather won't damage or kill it, so the answer is an absolute YES you can - It's better than looking at mud all Winter!
+There are, however, there are some measures that you will need to take to look after it so that when Spring arrives, it will be in good shape.

-If you plant a lawn during Winter it’s usually for cosmetic purposes only.
-Because it’s dormant, it won’t do much growing or establishing so try to stay off it and restrict access to pets.
+If you plant a lawn during Winter, it’s usually for cosmetic or water erosion purposes.
+Because it’s dormant, it won’t do much growing or establishing, so try to stay off it and restrict access to pets.
 Keep in mind that if it gets damaged or worn, it won’t repair itself till Spring.

-If it doesn’t rain, you’ll need to regularly water it – right through Winter.
-Just because its winter it would be easy to think that you don’t need to water your new lawn.
-Remember that because it's dormant, it won’t be sending any roots into your top soil till Spring.
+Just because it's winter, it would be easy to think that you don’t need to water your new lawn.
+Remember that because it's dormant, it won’t be sending any roots into your topsoil till Spring.
 This means that it can still dry out reasonably quickly.
-It’s not a big deal because it will usually rain enough to keep the lawn happy but it’s something to keep your eye on just in case there is a dry spell.
+It’s not a big deal because it will usually rain enough to keep the lawn happy, but it’s something to keep your eye on just in case there is a dry spell.

 The exception….
 The exception to this rule is that I would avoid laying turf in frosty hills areas during Winter due to the extremely cold nature of those areas.
 Excessive or heavy frost can freeze the turf sod, which can lead to complications.